birdandhike.com logo

 Pacific Treefrog [Pacific Chorus Frog] (Pseudacris regilla)

 Technical Description: Body size small (1 to 1-1/2 inches).
-Toes tips with expanded toepads.
+Toe tips with expanded toepads.
 Face with dark stripe through the eye.
 Dorsal coloration in two phases: all green or brown with darker blotches, but they can change from green to dark phases.
 In dark individuals, often a dark triangular or Y-shaped mark on the top of the head.
 Ventral surface cream.
 Hind legs with yellow.
 In males, throat gray.

-Diet: Flying insects.
+Diet: Mostly flying insects.

 Habitat: Wet areas, including streams, ponds, and marshes.
 Usually found near the ground, in and around emergent vegetation.